Opportunities in Manufacturing Data Science

 Raytheon learned this when they implemented MES (manufacturing execution systems), a software solution that collects and analyzes factory-floor data.

-Like every other manufacturers, Raytheon is benefiting from the fact that complex robotics and automation have replaced humans on the factory floor.
-Machines imbedded with sensors are constantly conveying high-quality data.
+Like every other manufacturer, Raytheon is benefiting from the fact that complex robotics and automation have replaced humans on the factory floor.
+Machines embedded with sensors are constantly conveying high-quality data.

 When properly parsed by data scientists, this information can be used to:

 - Streamline inventory management